felixhagspiel/jsOnlyLightbox/README.md

 You can use different groups on one website.
 The default control-arrows will be loaded when using groups.
 You can also use your own control-buttons by providing an ID via the options (see options-reference).

+## CSS Animations

+When the lightbox is opened first, the image inside gets the class `jslghtbx-animate-init`.
+This is useful if you want to animate opacity.
+If you are showing multiple images inside the box via the group-param, the classes `jslghtbx-animating-next` and `jslghtbx-animating-prev` are added and removed, each for half of the durationtime given by the option `animation` (defaults to 400 milliseconds).
+The box receives the class `jslghtbx-active` when opened, and the wrapper gets `jslghtbx-wrapper-active` when all calculations are done.
+Feel free to edit those styles.

 ## Options

 ###	`{responsive: bool}`